I beg to move,

 I fully appreciate farmers’ concerns about the potential for increased costs, which were ably set out by my hon.
 Friend the Member for North Herefordshire (Bill Wiggin).
 He must feel like he is in “12 Angry Men”—one of my favourite films—but I am not sure he is going to win today.
 The increased costs resulting from the application of the standards that my hon.
 Friend ably set out may stop this trade in its tracks.
-The profit from the difference between the farm-gate cost and the cost that the farmer receives when the animals are delivered to the market abroad will no longer be realised.
+The profit from the difference between the farm-gate cost and the price that the farmer receives when the animals are delivered to the market abroad will no longer be realised.

 Economic pressure is a far better way of achieving what my hon.
 Friend wants than legislative pressure.
 If it does not make economic sense, that is absolutely fine.
 What is wrong is that, without that potential outlet, supermarkets will simply screw down the price in the UK, and there will be nothing anybody can do.
 That is where the frustration comes from.